Damhan/Serify/README.md

 ## Serify

-Serify is aa front-end React application for searching and viewing book information.
+Serify is a front-end React application for searching and viewing book information.

 ## Project Tracking / Roadmap